Recycling Proof Patterns in Coq: Case Studies: Conclusions and Future Work

 A longer-term project is to generate auxiliary lemmas and definitions automatically, on the basis of statistically discovered patterns.
-We have already done that for ACL2 \cite{lpar13}; however, extrapolation of the techniques of \cite{lpar13} from first-order untyped language to higher-order dependently-typed language is a difficult task.
+We have already done that for ACL2 \cite{lpar13}; however, extrapolation of the techniques of \cite{lpar13} from the first-order untyped language of ACL2 to the higher-order dependently-typed language of Coq is a difficult task.